April 27th.

 sessions on hot topics or with a guest speaker; 3) discussion sessions

 concerning lectures or readings.
-We also sometimes have students call
+We also sometimes have students call in and

 do live presentations to the rest of the class or interview/panel